 I would like an up front & close view/engagement with the lake while sitting in hot water similar to the hot springs I enjoyed while I lived in Japan.
 What you have described is effectively Go Spa, which I explicitly stated moving Therme off the water would be like.
 I do not want a hermetically sealed experience, I do want that feeling of interaction, and it's my contention that this design will offer that.

 So, fine, we disagree on what the outcome is likely to be.
-But whether it's Japan or Banff you're comparing too, what is being done is recreating an ersatz version of that.
+But whether it's Japan or Banff you're comparing to, what is being done is recreating an ersatz version of that.
 There will be palm trees inside, for example;it's a Disney version of a natural hot spring, with a slice of Great Wolf Lodge added for the kids.

 I don't doubt it will be pleasant and quite probably a facility I would enjoy visiting, all things being equal, but I see a design that undermines rather than enhances interaction with the lake.
-That's subjective, of course, and also hypothetical in that its not yet built.
+That's subjective, of course, and also hypothetical in that it's not yet built.
 But I think if you really look at what is being gained and lost, the cons outweigh the pros.

 This spa business seems more about a premium self-indulgence than a public experience…to which I am not sure is suited for this area, IMO.